arpitms404/Aristo-weaves/BACKEND_FILES_INDEX.md

 ## 📁 File Structure Overview

-This document provides a complete index of all backend-related files in the Exora Rug e-commerce project.
+This document provides a complete index of all backend-related files in the Aristo Weaves and Art e-commerce project.

 ---